peteroupc/html3dutil/doc/H3DU.MathUtil.md

 <a name='H3DU.MathUtil.quatToMat4'></a>
 ### (static) H3DU.MathUtil.quatToMat4(quat)

-Generates a 4x4 matrix describing the rotation described by this quaternion.
+Generates a 4 &times; 4 matrix describing the rotation described by this quaternion.

 #### Parameters